-Plantation officers provide support and advice to the industry, both during the authorisation process and at other times.
+Plantation Assessment Officers provide support and advice to the industry, both during the authorisation process and at other times.
 The authorisation process involves:

-Contact NSW DPI Forest Research & Policy for advice on new plantations or if you have any concerns regarding plantation operations:
+Contact NSW DPI Forestry Policy, Research & Development for advice on new plantations or if you have any concerns regarding plantation operations:

 |Brendan Groom||Plantations Assessment Officer||Coffs Harbour||02 6650 3126|